raiyana2/SAPAA/docs/index.md

 > 1. If user modifies a previous form, the form is updated to show the new info
 > 2. If user attempts to modify their forms but cancels the information reverts and is not change
 > 3. If user attempts to modify their form the form is prefilled with the current data
-> 4. If the user attempts to modify their form, they cannot submit the modifications if required information / questions are cleared / deleted
+> 4. If the user attempts to modify their form, they cannot submit the modifications if required information / questions are cleared / disabled
 > 5. The user cannot un-check their agreement to the terms and conditions (would have to delete their report entirely if they required that)

 #### US 1.0.23 – Non-Public Information | Story Points: 2